I am a PhD candidate at the Leiden Centre for Digital Humanities and the Leiden Institute for Area Studies at Leiden University.

 Typography & Printshops in Colonial Korea

-My core work uses large-scale image analysis and deep learning to identify recurring visual traits in printed pages: stroke weight, modulation, alignment, margins, layout, density, and compositional rhythm.
-Where earlier scholarship relied on close reading of a few exemplars, I map patterns across tens of thousands of pages.
+I use large-scale image analysis and deep learning to identify recurring visual traits across tens of thousands of printed pages: stroke weight, modulation, alignment, layout density, and compositional rhythm.
+Earlier scholarship has necessarily relied on close reading of select exemplars; what I attempt is a broader mapping of workshop practice, standardization processes, and the industrialization of Korean textual culture.

 Advertising & Consumer Culture in Colonial Korea